-The global sequestration potential of forestation varies substantially depending on the scenario-assumptions of available land and of background climate (WGIII AR6 Section 7.5).
+The global sequestration potential of forestation varies substantially depending on the scenario-assumptions of available land and of background climate (AR6 WGIII, Section 7.5).
 Afforestation of native grasslands, savannas, and open-canopy woodlands leads to the undesirable loss of unique natural ecosystems with rich biodiversity, carbon storage and other ecosystem services (Veldman et al., 2015; IBPES, 2018).
-Comprehensive approaches to assess the effectiveness of land-based carbon removal options need to be based on the whole carbon cycle covering both carbon stocks and flows, and establishing the links between human activities and their impacts on the biosphere and atmosphere (Keith et al., 2021).
+Comprehensive approaches to assess the effectiveness of land-based carbon removal options need to be based on the whole carbon cycle, covering both carbon stocks and flows, and establishing the links between human activities and their impacts on the biosphere and atmosphere (Keith et al., 2021).